 It is also common practice to use Domain Administrator accounts as service accounts for common services such as back-up systems.
 However, it is a security risk to use Domain Administrator accounts as service accounts.
 The password can easily be retrieved by anyone who has administrative rights over the computer.
 In such a case, the compromise could affect the entire domain.
 Service accounts should never be Domain Administrator accounts, and they should be limited in privilege as much as possible.

-A domain user account that is specified to run a Microsoft Dynamics CRM service must not also be configured as a CRM user.
+A domain user account that is specified to run a Microsoft Dynamics 365 service must not also be configured as a Dynamics 365 user.
 This can cause unexpected behavior in the application.

 © 2016 Microsoft.
 All rights reserved.
 Copyright